McGreger/howtobeahero/README.md

    - Alternatively, place the extracted system files into the `Data/systems/` folder of your FoundryVTT installation.

 3. **Start a New Game**
    - After installation, create a new world and select **"How to Be a Hero"** as the game system.
 ---

+## Important
+The system is in beta.
+It is ready for the latest stable version 12.331 of FoundryVTT!

+---